Find Affordable College Courses

 Morgantown, WV

 West Virginia University did quite well in this year’s ranking of the most popular places for wildlife management students to get a master’s degree.
 It came in at #7 on the list.
-Located in the small city of Morgantown, WVU is a public school with a fairly large student population.
+Located in the small city of Morgantown, WVU is a public college with a fairly large student population.

 About 44% of the students majoring in wildlife at the school are women while 56% are male.